 On the wall opposite from the Sasquatch LIVING WALL, a site-specific, hand-painted abstract mural created by Oakland-based artist Hueman evokes the mystery of the forest.
 Titled The Mist, the image features grey cloud forms, along with geometric shapes, to represent the unknown and secretive world inhabited by the giant creature.
 The light-colored walls and ceiling form a pale envelope to showcase the mural, living wall, wood furniture, and surfaces within the interior.

-Program: Complete interior renovation, including new storefront, ESPRESSO BAR, signage, seating, service areas, two bathrooms, back of house, and storage
+Program: Complete interior renovation, including new storefront, ESPRESSO BAR, signage, seating, service areas, two bathrooms, back of

 General Contractor: MODAA